17 Dec Digging Deeper: Your Complete Overview of Hemp

 History of Hemp

-Hemp has had a rich past, with communities finding use for this versatile plant around the globe.
+Hemp has had a rich past, with communities across the globe finding use for this versatile plant.
 Hemp cultivation was widespread in post-neolithic ancient China.
 The Chinese used hemp to make a number of textiles and materials, including paper, and China does indeed boast the longest continuous history of hemp production.

 As time goes on, the use of hemp and cannabis becomes more and more common around the world.
 The Scythians of ancient Iran were known to leave hemp as a tribute in the tombs of the dead, and hemp rope first makes an appearance on ships in Greece around the year 200 BCE.